 Any crack, scratch, or change of color in a high-stress area indicates the part (including the frame or fork) has reached the end of its life and should be replaced.
-If you are not sure or you don't feel comfortable inspecting or repairing your bicycle, consult your bike shoo.
+If you are not sure or you don't feel comfortable inspecting or repairing your bicycle, consult your bike shop.

 In some cases, a lighter frame or part has a longer life than a heavier one.
 However, regular maintenance, frequent inspections, and frequent replacement of parts are necessary for a lightweight, high-performance bicycle.

-A bicycle is subjected to wear and high stress.
+A WARNING: A bicycle is subjected to wear and high stress.
 Different materials and parts may react to wear or stress fatigue in different ways.
 If the design life of a part has been exceeded, it may suddenly fail.

-For a maintenance schedule, see the Caring for your bike section.
+For a maintenance schedule, see the section Maintenance on page 40.